-Lauren Panoff, MPH, RD is a plant-based lifestyle strategist for families and freelance health/nutrition writer in Colorado.
+This resource was written by Lauren Panoff, MPH, RD a plant-based lifestyle strategist for families and freelance health/nutrition writer in Colorado.
 She is on a mission to normalize veganism as an option for people of all ages, and is an aspiring author of a book on how to raise awesome plant-powered children.
 Find Lauren at www.chronicplanet.net or on Instagram @chronicplanet.

 How to Make Plants the Star of Everyday Family Meals

 Since becoming a parent, making dinner in my house is usually a combination of nearly impossible (because of two small children) and semi-cathartic (because it allows me to do something “adult” and creative to wrap up my day).
 But as every other parent out there knows, this is hardly a unique experience.